jfelten/gitea-helm-chart/README.md

 | `postgres.dataMountPath`             | Path for Postgres data storage                  | `nil`                                                         |
 | `affinity`                 | Affinity settings for pod assignment            | {}                                                         |
 | `tolerations`              | Toleration labels for pod assignment            | []

+## Performance
+We have observed that gitea performance is heavily file system dependent.
+If high performance is required be sure to use fast storage.
+Otherwise tune each container resource settings to suit your needs.